 This Data Protection Impact Assessment (DPIA) template and guide is a tool which can help organisations identify the most effective way to comply with their data protection obligations and meet individuals' expectations of privacy.
-This tool will help tenderers whose proposed methodology includes the processing of personal data to illustrate how they will properly consider and address the privacy risk that this will entail.
+This tool will help organisations which process personal data to properly consider and address the privacy risk that this entails.